 4.1 Cost recovery objectives

-The evolution of TARGET2’s cost recovery rate since the finalisation of its migration phase in 2008 is shown in Chart 34 below.
+The evolution of TARGET2’s cost recovery rate since the finalisation of its migration phase in 2008 is shown in Chart 34.

 TARGET2 annual cost recovery rate

-In 2014, the majority of the investment costs were amortised, which substantially reduced the costs still to be recovered.
-This lifted cost recovery to more than 100% – these annual profits are used to offset the losses accumulated over the first years of operation.
+In 2014 the majority of the investment costs were amortised, which substantially reduced the costs still to be recovered and lifted cost recovery to more than 100%.
+These annual profits are used to offset the losses accumulated over the first few years of operation.

-Based on 2019 figures, the following observations can be made.
+Based on 2020 figures, the following observations can be made:

-- 94% of the direct participants in the SSP opted for the flat fee option (i.e. option A), while 6% opted for the degressive fee option (i.e. option B).
-This shows that TARGET2 is capable of attracting both the major market players as well as a large number of small and medium-sized institutions.
+- 94% of direct participants in the SSP opted for the flat fee option (i.e. option A), while 6% opted for the degressive fee option (i.e. option B).
+This shows that TARGET2 is capable of attracting both major market players and a large number of small and medium-sized institutions.

-- The participants opting for pricing option B generated, in total, around 88% of billed traffic.
-As a result of this concentration effect, 31% of all billed transactions were priced at the lowest pricing band, i.e. €0.125.
+- Participants that opted for pricing option B generated, in total, around 89% of billed traffic.
+As a result of this concentration effect, 32% of all billed transactions were priced at the lowest pricing band, i.e. €0.125.
 This demonstrates that key participants, particularly multi-country banks, benefited from the attractive degressive fee option offered by TARGET2 and from the competitive group pricing offers.

 - Transactions between credit institutions generate around 90% of TARGET2 volumes, with the remaining 10% attributable to ancillary system transactions.